keijiro/smflite/README.md

 }
 ```

-Call the `Advance` method in every frame.
-You should give a delta-time,
+Call the `Advance` method on every frame.
+You should give a delta-time, and
-and then it returns a set of `MidiEvent` which occurred between
+then it returns a set of midi events which occurred between the previous frame
-the previous frame and the current frame.
+and the current one.

 ```C#
 void Update() {